Revamp

 Snowboarding --> Skiing

-Last year I began the process of switching from :snowboarder: to :ski: — trying out new equipment, falling a lot, harnessing my inner Jerry.
+Last year I began the process of switching from to — trying out new equipment, falling a lot, harnessing my inner Jerry.
 Like anything else it required a bit of patience (and some pain) but I’m excited to get back up there and get better.
 Read more...

 Climbing